esper-io/dev-docs/docs/home/console/device-template/imei-provisioning-template/index.md

 * IMEI and serial number should not be switched.
 * If user does not want to add a second IMEI or serial number, they should leave the space blank between the commas

-### Examples for csv , where a serial number or an IMEI number could be missing
+### Examples for CSV , where a serial number or an IMEI number could be missing

 ![Screenshot 2019-05-19 at 12.54.58 PM (2).png](../../../assets/OLD_DASHBOARD/imei1.png)